kirichoi/netplotlib/doc/start.rst

 Quick Start
 ===========

-To start using NetworkEX, install the package or use Telluirum.
+To start using NetworkEX, `install the package using pip<https://networkex.readthedocs.io/en/latest/installation.html>`_ or use `Tellurium<http://tellurium.analogmachine.org/>`_.

 Simple Example
 --------------